-In recent years, there has been controversy about the use of medications like Ritalin and amphetamines by people without a medical diagnosis to warrant their use in order to boost performance in school and on tests.
-Some feel that this … Continue reading Should we be trying to make ourselves smarter though cognitive enhancement?
+In recent years, there has been controversy about the use of medications like Ritalin and amphetamines by people without a medical diagnosis to warrant their use to boost performance in school and on tests.
+Some feel that this is cheating, … Continue reading Should we be trying to make ourselves smarter though cognitive enhancement?

 Over the next few decades, we are likely to see major advances in our understanding of medicine and the technology of diagnosing and treating illness.
 We are learning more and more about the human genome and testing is becoming more … Continue reading Thank you for not smoking

 “We upset the entire Darwinian framework of evolution by our introduction of drugs, or transplants, life-saving machines.
 We were perpetuating a planet of mental and physical degenerates, with each generation less prepared to live than the last.
 I know you … Continue reading Why I love science fiction